-- Note 5 Estimation of useful life of property, plant and equipment - Note 6 Lease Arrangements : Determination of lease term and discount rate - Note 20 Deferred tax balances (net). - Note 30 Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources; - Note 33 Employee benefit plans: key actuarial assumptions. - Note 35 Expected credit loss; Forward adjustment to the collected trend.
+- Note 5 Estimation of useful life of property, plant and equipment - Note 6 Leasing arrangements and Determination of lease term and discount rate - Note 30 Recognition and measurement of provisions and contingencies: key assumptions about the likelihood and magnitude of an outflow of resources; - Note 34 Employee benefit plans: key actuarial assumptions. - Note 36 Expected credit loss : Forward adjustment to the collected trend

-The Company has considered the possible effects that may results from pandemic relating to COVID-19 on the carrying amounts of the property, plant and equipment, allowances for trade receivable values of other assets.
+The Company has considered the possible effects that may result from the pandemic relating to COVID-19 on the carrying amounts of property, plant and equipment, allowance for trade receivables and the net realisable values of other assets.
 Refer note (b) above.